 Writing Associates are trained in evidence-based inclusive and anti-racist writing pedagogies.
 No prior experience with these pedagogies is required, but applicants should demonstrate a willingness to learn and apply these pedagogies to their tutoring praxis.
 Successful associates are also learner-centered and reflective of their own writing and language-learning process.

-The Writing Center is currently accepting applications for Writing Associate positions.
-Please apply on WorkDay by October 1, 2022.
+The Writing Center is not currently accepting applications for Writing Associate positions.

 Writing Fellows are trained peer tutors who support other Brown students to improve their ability to communicate in writing.
 Coming from all academic disciplines, Writing Fellows learn inclusive, equitable, and anti-racist approaches to peer tutoring.
 In their first semester, Writing Fellows complete the course ENG1190M: The Theory and Practice of Writing.
 After their training, they are assigned to courses and work twice with up to 9 students or three times with up to 6 students on up to 100 pages of writing over the course of a semester, each time receiving paper drafts, reading and responding, and meeting individually with writers to discuss revision plans.
-The 2023-2024 Writing Fellow application cycle will be open in Spring 2023.
+Students interested in becoming a Writing Fellow must first complete ENGL 1190M: The Teaching and Practice of Writing.
+Toward the end of the Fall semester, students who successfully complete the course will have the opportunity to apply to become Writing Fellows for the following semester and beyond.
 More information can be found on the Sheridan Writing Fellows website.

 Problem Solving Fellows